 (b) Definitions: (1) Coast Guard Patrol Commander means a commissioned, warrant, or petty officer of the U. S. Coast Guard who has been designated by the Commander, Coast Guard Sector North Carolina.

 (2) Official Patrol means any vessel assigned or approved by Commander, Coast Guard Sector North Carolina with a commissioned, warrant, or petty officer on board and displaying a Coast Guard ensign.

 (3) Participant means all vessels participating in the “The Crossing” swim event under the auspices of the Marine Event Permit issued to the event sponsor and approved by Commander, Coast Guard Sector North Carolina.Start Printed Page 19158

 (4) Spectator means all persons and vessels not registered with the event sponsor as participants or official patrol.

 (c) Special local regulations: (1) The Coast Guard Patrol Commander will control the movement of all vessels in the vicinity of the regulated area.
-When Start Printed Page 34884hailed or signaled by an official patrol vessel, a vessel approaching the regulated area shall immediately comply with the directions given.
+When hailed or signaled by an official patrol vessel, a vessel approaching the regulated area shall immediately comply with the directions given.
 Failure to do so may result in termination of voyage and citation for failure to comply.